coleifer/peewee/docs/peewee/api.rst

          Appending at a path that does not exist at all also diverges.
          SQLite creates a new single-element array.
 Postgresql and MySQL leave the document unchanged.
-On MariaDB ``JSON_ARRAY_APPEND`` returns SQL NULL for a missing path, so the update **overwrites the entire column with NULL**.
+On MariaDB ``JSON_ARRAY_APPEND`` returns SQL NULL for a missing path, so the update overwrites the entire column with NULL.
 If the key may be missing, initialize the array with :meth:`set` first.

    .. method:: remove()